 Other reasons for adjusting aid include:

-Dropping / Adding Classes: Dropping and/or adding classes can affect the amount of financial aid a student receives and in some cases, can result in cancellation of financial aid.
-Therefore, when dropping or adding classes, it's important for the student to check with the Financial Aid Office to determine whether his/her financial aid will be affected.
+Dropping/Adding Classes: Dropping and/or adding classes can affect the amount of financial aid a student receives, and in some cases can result in cancellation of financial aid.
+Therefore, when dropping or adding classes, it's important for the student to check with the Office of Financial Aid to determine whether his/her financial aid will be affected.

 Third Week Attendance Policy: The University adopted a policy to monitor the enrollment of students receiving financial aid.
 Students who are not attending a class for which they are registered will have their financial aid reduced.
 Registration credits will not be adjusted to reflect non-attendance.

-You request a reduction in aid: A student may choose not to accept, or may wish to reduce a particular type of aid offered by the University.
+You request a reduction in aid: A student may choose not to accept, or may wish to reduce, a particular type of aid offered by the University.
 For example, you may decide to reduce or fully cancel a loan or work-study award.
-To initiate this reduction or cancellation you need to request the form from the Financial Aid Office.
-The form should be completed and returned to a representative at the Financial Aid Office.
+To initiate this reduction or cancellation you need to request the form from the Office of Financial Aid.
+The form should be completed and returned to a representative at the Office of Financial Aid.

 Repeating Coursework & Aid Adjustments